zhaoyul/aposd-vs-clean-code/README.md

 	            for (int i = 1; i <= lastMultiple; i++) {
 	                while (multiples[i] < candidate) {

 The `multiples` array, as we have now learned, is an array of *multiples* of prime numbers.
-This loop is not testing the candidate against prime *factors*, it's testing it against the current prime multiples.
+This loop is not testing the candidate against prime *factors*, it's testing it against the current prime _multiples_.

 Fortunately for me the third of fourth time I read this comment I realized that you really meant to use the word "multiples".
 But the only way for me to know that was to understand the algorithm.
 And when I understand the algorithm, why do I need the comment?

+That left me with one final question.
+What the deuce was the reason behind:

+	multiples[primesFound] = candidate*candidate;

+Why the square?
+That makes no sense.
+So I changed it to:

+	multiples[primesFound] = candidate;

+And it worked just fine.
+So this must be an optimization of some kind.

-The last comment is:
+Your comment to explain this is:

 	            // Start with the prime's square here, rather than 3x the prime.
 	            // This saves time and is safe because all of the intervening